Metrication in Australia

 Metrication in Australia effectively began in 1966 with the conversion to decimal currency under the auspices of the Decimal Currency Board.
-The conversion of measurements—metrication—started in 1971 under the direction of the Metric Conversion Board, and actively proceeded until the Board was disbanded in 1981.
+The conversion of measurements – metrication – started in 1971 under the direction of the Metric Conversion Board, and actively proceeded until the board was disbanded in 1981.

-Before 1970, Australia mostly used imperial units of measurement, as a legacy of being a colony of the United Kingdom.
-Between 1970–88, imperial units were withdrawn from general legal use and replaced with the International System of Units, facilitated through legislation and government agencies.
+Before 1970, Australia mostly used imperial units of measurement, as a legacy of its colonial history under the United Kingdom.
+Between 1970 and 1988, imperial units were withdrawn from general legal use and replaced with the International System of Units (SI), a process facilitated by legislation and government agencies.
 SI units are now the only legal units of measurement in Australia.
-Australia's largely successful transition to the metric system parallels that of metrication in New Zealand but contrasts with metrication in the United States, metrication in the United Kingdom, and metrication in Canada which was only partial.
+Australia's largely successful transition to the metric system parallels that of metrication in New Zealand but contrasts with metrication in the United States, metrication in the United Kingdom, and metrication in Canada, which was only partial.